Designing and using surveys

 - With an interpreter

-- Written in their mother tongue
+- Written in another language

-The easiest way to collect together all the responses is to create a tally chart on a sheet of paper or on the computer.
+If you would prefer not to use a computer, you can create a tally chart on a sheet of paper.
 It could look something like this:

 |0 – 16 yrs||12||23%|